Beneath the Valley of the Ultra-Vixens: Production

 Meyer said the film was a spoof of Our Town.

 The film was co-written by Roger Ebert who wanted to use a pseudonym.

 Meyer made the film for $300,000.
 He said he kept the cost down by doing "everything to scale.
 You edit it yourself, you co-write it, you coscore it, you're your own cameraman, producer, director, and you cast the picture.
 You shoot it in the front room of your house.
 I bought a house that had a 28-foot ceiling, and we built the sets in the house, because it was scaled in such a way.
 I wanted to photograph it myself, because it was a kind of umbilical cord, to see what was happening before you said, "Print it"."

 Meyer said a lot of the lines were looped.
 Natividad "because of the shit-kicker style, worked with Bob Easton, who is a very good dialect coach" and because June Mack "spoke without any trace of accent... we hired a girl who had formerly come from Mississippi to dub her voice."

-Reception
+In popular culture

-Meyer said the film was his favourite because he was dating Natividad at the time.
-"We just did it in between," he recalled, "the very thing that I always said, 'No, Meyer, you shouldn't fool around, all those vital juices will be spread about.'
-But no, instead we just did it all the time.
-I mean, we shot inside, and we'd forgo lunch and have sex–wonderful, riotous, noisy sex… laughing and scratching.
-Yeah, that was fun.
-That really worked out wonderfully."
+The film receives a mention in the first episode of Life Is Strange, alongside other historically notable films such as Cannibal Holocaust, Faster, Pussycat!
+Kill!
+Kill!, and Tetsuo: The Iron Man.